AI4CARE/LiSA-Elevator-Controller/README.md

 ## About
 This software was written based on information gathered by snooping the communication between the official management-application and the controller.
-It's part of Usecase 4 of [SMART FOREST 5G Clinics](https://zaf.th-deg.de/public/project/238) which funded by the German Federal Ministry for Digital and Transport.
+It's part of Usecase 4 of [SMART FOREST 5G Clinics](https://zaf.th-deg.de/public/project/238) which was funded by the German Federal Ministry for Digital and Transport.

 <img src="bdv.jpeg" alt="Federal Ministry for Digital and Transport Logo" width="300">